ingesolvoll/bloggen/resources/templates/md/posts/2018-06-18-kee-frame-controller-tricks.md

  :layout :post
  :tags  ["clojurescript" "re-frame" "kee-frame"]}

-##  Controllers
+##  The power of controllers
 The [controller rules](https://github.com/ingesolvoll/kee-frame#controller-state-transitions), taken from [keechma](https://keechma.com/),
 are centered around pure route data.
-That's really powerful, as you can use the full power of Clojure to get what you want from your controllers.
+That's really powerful, as you can use mostly plain Clojure to get what you want from your controllers.
 Often the solution is dead simple, but it's not always easy to spot.
 This is a guide to the most useful tricks, it will be expanded as new ones appear!

 ## How to trigger an event once, at startup